Făt-Frumos with the Golden Hair: Cojocilă

 In a Romanian tale collected in 1986, from teller Virgil Bornescu, in Nifon village, Tulcea, with the title Cojocilă, an old couple has three sons.
-One day, the parents gather their sons for them to tell their dreams: the elder dreamt he was eating a pot of beans; the middle one that he was eating a pot of milk, and the third refuses to divulge his dream, so his father presumes his cadet thought of some future treasure, then beats him up.
+One day, the parents gather their sons for them to tell their dreams: the elder dreamt he was eating a pot of beans; the middle one that he was eating a pot of milk, and the third refuses to divulge his dream, so his father presumes he is thinking of some future treasure, and beats him up.
 Later, the man gives him better boots and clothes and he tells his dream: Saint Peter was washing his hands and God was giving him a towel to dry them.
 The boy then says he will go out in the world, so he dons a "cojoc" (sheepskin waistcoat) and departs.
 Some time later, he reaches a well where a man is drawing water.
 He asks for some water and the man lets him have it, then takes him in.
 After three days of silence, the man welcomes the boy and gives him the keys to the pantry, telling the boy he is allowed to snoop around, save for a specific room, while he is away to visit his brothers.
-The boy spies on the man turning into a snake (zmei) and faints.
+The boy spies on the man turning into a snake (zmeu) and faints.
 When he comes to, he decides to open every door, even the forbidden one, and finds a horse.
-The animal tells the boy to remove the sheepskin cojoc and to take a bath into a boiler, which he does and is bathed in gold.
-The horse then bids the boy tie every hair of its mane, lest the zmeis will hear it and alert their brother.
+The animal tells the boy to remove the sheepskin cojoc and to take a bath in a boiler, which he does and is bathed in gold.
+The horse then bids the boy tie every hair of its mane, lest the zmei hear it and alert their brother.
 The boy does so, and escapes the man's lair on the horse.
-However, he leaves a single strand of hair untied, which the zmeis hear over nine seas and nine countries and inform their brother about the fleeing duo.
-The zmei resigns that the boy took the horse and lets him have it.
+However, he leaves a single strand of hair untied, which the zmei hear over nine seas and nine countries and inform their brother about the fleeing duo.
+The zmeu resigns that the boy took the horse and lets him have it.